 Talk to an Oil Field Accident Attorney Today

 Have you suffered a work-related injury?
-If so, you should contact our legal professionals at The Law Offices of George P. Escobedo & Associates, PLLC to find out how to recover compensation for injury.
+If so, you should contact our legal professionals at The Law Office of George P. Escobedo & Associates, PLLC to find out how to recover compensation for injury.
 We can assess the details of your case and determine if you are eligible for workers’ compensation benefits.
 Our legal team is prepared to get to work for you today.

 Call (210) 807-3178 to request a free consultation to take your first step recovering the compensation you deserve.